How To Use Clonazepam For Alcohol Withdrawal

 • Delirium Tremens

 Benzodiazepines work by activating GABA receptors in the brain, which are also stimulated by alcohol.
 GABA is an inhibitory neurotransmitter associated with feelings of calm.
-Alcohol intoxication causes a spike in GABA and withdrawal involves a plunge in GABA.
-Many alcohol withdrawal symptoms (including panic and even seizures) are caused by insufficient levels of GABA in the brain.
+Intoxication causes a spike in GABA and withdrawal involves a plunge in GABA.
+Many withdrawal symptoms (including panic and even seizures) are caused by insufficient levels of GABA in the brain.

 Clonazepam for alcohol withdrawal

-Here are some things to consider before obtaining a prescription of Clonazepam for alcohol withdrawal symptoms:
+Here are some things to consider before obtaining a prescription:

-• All benzodiazepines including Clonazepam can cause overdose if too much is taken at once.
+• All benzodiazepines can cause overdose if too much is taken at once.
 Mixing these drugs with alcohol can be very dangerous and lead to blackouts.

 How To Take Clonazepam

-Here are some things to consider as you take Clonazepam for alcohol withdrawal symptoms:
+Here are some things to consider:

-• Clonazepam tablets are typically 0.125, 0.25, 0.5, 1 mg or 2 mg.
+• Tablets are typically 0.125, 0.25, 0.5, 1 mg or 2 mg.

 • Doses can be divided throughout the day, but Clonazepam is a long-acting benzodiazepine so only one dose may be needed.

-• There is no standard dosage of Clonazepam for alcohol withdrawal; a doctor can determine this depending on your situation.
+• There is no standard dosage; a doctor can determine this depending on your situation.

 Further Considerations

-By preventing complications caused by low levels of GABA in the brain, using Clonazepam for alcohol withdrawal can help you have a much safer and more pleasant detox.
+By preventing complications caused by low levels of GABA in the brain, using Clonazepam can help you have a much safer and more pleasant detox.
 Even if your symptoms aren’t severe, envisioning life without alcohol is hard enough.
 Nervous exhaustion and insomnia can make the task of quitting drinking seem nearly impossible.

 • Low dopamine